apache/kudu/docs/design-docs/rpc.md

 other call properties such as tracing information, priority classes, deadline propagation, etc.

 Upon issuing the asynchronous request, the RPC layer enqueues the call to be sent to the server and immediately returns.
 During this period, the caller thread may continue to send other RPCs or perform other processing while waiting for the callback to be triggered.
-In the future, we will provide an RPC cancellation function on the RpcController object in case the user determines that the call is no longer required.
+In addition, it's possible to cancel the RPC using the RpcController::Cancel() method if the user determines that the call is no longer required.

 When the call completes, the RPC layer will invoke the provided ResponseCallback function from within the context of the reactor thread.
 Given this,